mbj/mutant/README.md

 It should also work under any ruby engine that supports POSIX-fork(2) semantics.
 Support for MRI 2.1 is unstable, because this MRI release segfaults on basic metaprogramming mutants dependencies do.

+Mutant uses a pure ruby [parser](https://github.com/whitequark/parser) and an [unparser](https://github.com/mbj/unparser) to do its magic.

 Integrations
 ------------